tomheadifen/php-js-test/README.md

 * Find all instances where the serial numbers assigned to goat and sheep are equal and save these serials to a new file called soulmates.txt.
 * Output to screen: interesting facts about each set of serial numbers generated (ie. average sum, mean, . get creative)

-## JavaScript Technical Evaluation
+## Javascript

 Build a mini address book to showcase your JavaScript and DOM talents.
 Objectives:

-* The app will consist of a <select multiple> html element to list contacts
+* The app will consist of a 'select multiple' html element to list contacts
 * Create input elements so that the user can add a valid 'name' and a 'telephone' value for a new contact and an 'add' button which adds contact to list
-* Contact information in each select <option> tag can be displayed in anyway you like
+* Contact information in each select 'option' tag can be displayed in anyway you like
 * Once contacts exist in the multi - select element, the user should be able to select and press a 'delete' button to remove multiple at a time
 * Add buttons to sort contacts by name and telephone number